LISTEN TO THIS ARTICLE:

 Trauma and PTSD

 Like many other qualities of eating disorders, binge eating has a significant genetic foundation – up to 45% of the risk is heritable.
 This genetic basis also holds an increased risk of suicide, Major Depressive Disorder, and Alcohol Use Disorder.
 Researchers have also identified multiple independent genes that promote symptoms like impulsive eating and eating in response to negative emotions.
 Several other disorders can cause people to overeat compulsively as well.
-These include genetic conditions like Prader-Willi syndrome, which prevents people from feeling full, and a rare sleep disorder called Kleine-Levin syndrome.
+These include genetic conditions like Prader-Willi syndrome and a rare sleep disorder called Kleine-Levin syndrome.
 However, people with these disorders who binge eat would not also be diagnosed with Binge Eating Disorder.

 People who have suffered from other eating disorders like Anorexia Nervosa or Bulimia Nervosa are at higher risk of getting Binge Eating Disorder.
 The most common mental disorders (aside from other feeding and eating disorders) that appear in concert with Binge Eating Disorder are mood disorders like depression and Bipolar Disorder.
 Anxiety disorders, Obsessive Compulsive Disorder, and substance use disorders appear frequently as well.